J-ak-e/Password-Generator/README.md

 A simple password generator.

 # Features:
--Length from 5 to 100
+>Length from 5 to 100
--Lowercase, Uppercase, Numbers and Symbols
+>Lowercase, Uppercase, Numbers and Symbols

 # Languages:
--English
+>English
--Italian
+>Italian